 A Support presentation must not include the following:

-- Services applicable to Partner only and not to indirect customers, g.
+- Services offered by SAP to Partners, not to indirect customers, e.g.

 - Expert Guided Implementation (EGI),

 - direct SAP Escalation Interface

 - Provisions applicable to direct customer and not to indirect customers:

 - Continuous Quality Checks (CQC)

 - SAP Enterprise Support Advisory Council (ESAC)

 - Partner by price statements: g.
 19% for Standard Support, 22% for Enterprise Support of Partner buy price, fees, penalties